4 Advantages Internal Candidates Have Over You (And What You Can Do About It)

 Internal candidates clearly understand the company's mission, values, beliefs, and goals.
 Whether they've worked there for a few months or a few decades, most internal candidates have been around a company long enough to know the inside scoop.
 This is a huge advantage because it allows them to position themselves effectively for the job in question.

 What you need to do: Clearly articulate your value.
 Show them why your unique experience and qualifications make you the best person for the job.
-Oh, and don’t be shy about sharing new ideas.
+Quantify your work experience on your resume.
+Oh, and don't be shy about sharing new ideas.
 As an external candidate, you have the opportunity to bring in a fresh perspective.
 Use it to your advantage!

-Also, it’s important to remember that not all internal candidates are lucky enough to have these advantages.
-Some simply aren’t the best fit for the company; others don’t have a clear sense of the company’s goals.
-However, if you can show an employer that you’ve worked hard to obtain these things, you will have a much better chance at the job.
+It's important to remember that not all internal candidates are lucky enough to have these advantages.
+Some simply aren't the best fit for the company.
+Others don't have a clear sense of the company's goals.
+However, if you can show an employer that you've worked hard to obtain these things, you will have a much better chance at the job.